stylelint/vscode-stylelint/README.md

 ### `editor.codeActionsOnSave`

-This extension provides an action that you can use with VS Code's `editor.codeActionsOnSave` setting.
-If provided a `source.fixAll.stylelint` property set to `true`, all auto-fixable stylelint errors will be fixed on save.
+This extension provides an action that you can use with VS Code's [`editor.codeActionsOnSave`][vscode settings] setting.
+If provided a `source.fixAll.stylelint` property set to `true`, all auto-fixable Stylelint errors will be fixed on save.

 ```json
   "editor.codeActionsOnSave": {